-3. Morning self-care trio
+3. My morning self-care trio

-I have two sons, 3 and 5, whom I homeschool, so this isn't all peaceful and quiet by any means, but while they're playing and watching a morning cartoon I take some time for self-care.
+I have two sons, 4 and 6, whom I homeschool, so this isn't all peaceful and quiet by any means, but while they're occupied with something else I take time for self-care.

 4. My passion

 We all have it, even if we haven't really given it much thought to know what it is...but it's there.

 Self-care is taking care of yourself.
 It's allowing yourself to be authentic and following the bliss of your heart.

-5. Healing Books
+5. Healing & Inspiring Books

-6. Self-Care/Spiritual Worksheets
+6. Self-Care/Mindset Worksheets